Koredotcom/docs/docs/xo/apis/searchai/racl-resolver-apis.md

 ## Get RACL Resolver

-This API fetches the fields that are used for passing the identity information in the Search API (advancedSearch).
+This API returns the fields that are used for mapping the identity information in the Search API (advancedSearch).

 <table>